Next Meeting – Tuesday, March 10th, 2026, 6:30pm EST.

 If you’d like to volunteer, clone the repo or join us at the meeting and show us how you’ve solved the puzzle using your favorite language.

 Also, as we’ve been doing the last several months, we’ll be doing a short presentation on a Unix/Linux topic.
-This month it’ll be the cd command and directory navigation.
+This month it’ll be the lsof command which is used for listing open files (and sockets and other things).
+This will be a great opportunity to learn about lsof and if you already use it, you can share what you know about it.